JACOBSON COMMUNICATION

 I do not use generative AI, nor do I generally endorse its use for writing and creation in public relations, the music industry, or art.
 To all my fellow comms and creatives out there; stay human!

-You can learn more about my thoughts on generative AI here:
+Learn more about my thoughts on generative AI here:

 The Jacobson Governing Principles for Ethical Uses of AI